Even if you’re an introvert, networking can help you land your next job, gain valuable professional contacts, or even make more friends.

-In the end, my problem wasn’t my age, rank, or introversion.
+The problems I faced in my career had nothing to do with my age, rank, or personality.
 My problem was the limiting beliefs I told myself about introversion.

 The job interview is a shared nightmare among many introverts, but it doesn’t have to be impossible.
 Introverts have skills that business can profit from.